argamas23/Research/README.md

 - `weighted_knowledge_graph.jsonl`, when available
 - `weighted_knowledge_graph.ollama_errors.jsonl`, when Ollama parsing failures are logged
 - `.pipeline_state.json`, when the source was run through the orchestrator

+Some older exploratory source folders may contain extra geoparsing outputs such as maps, coordinates, tagged XML, or filtered relation tables.
+These are retained for comparison but are not required by the current pipeline.

 ## Research Model